BinarX-Curtin/School-Holiday-Program/Readme.md

     - WA Schools Involved in the BinarX Program, and
     - The WA Department of Jobs, Tourism, Science and Innovation.
 - Both the participants and parents or carers being contacted with communications from Curtin University related to the program.
+- Bus the students to the launch site in the Perth area in the event that the launch is not at Curtin.